 Working from home may have suited you through those first months or even years, but as your business grows it can often mean that you outgrow your small office in your home.
 This is when you could look at finding yourself new potential business premises to work from.
 It could be shop on a high street, or even just a location that can be easily accessed where you can display what you sell, or where you’re able to just meet with potential clients and customers in a more professional environment.

 This can also be worthwhile to do when it comes to stock.
 Many home business owners will keep stock of products at home, but as your business grows, you will find that this can soon overtake the home and cause you never-ending problems when it comes to striking that balance.
 You could look at working from home, but then finding a place for storage, such as a storage unit, or even maybe taking up part of a warehouse for easy distribution.
 This could also help you to address issues with logistics and make it all a smoother process.

 Is it time to hire your own staff or outsource?

 Hiring employees could be your next big move, since often, when a business grows there is simply not enough hours in the day to do everything yourself.
 The first option to consider would be to look at outsourcing certain elements of the business.
 Perhaps there is a task that needs much more attention, which you just can’t give.
+There may be a specific aspect that you need specialist hands for, such as the likes of Drupal developers who can build the perfect digital platform for your services.
 Or there are odd jobs that need doing that don’t warrant a full-time member of staff.